RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

-\textbf{Model configuration:} We configure our marginal decoder to forecast marginal trajectories of 8 agents and our joint decoder to forecast joint trajectory sets for 2 agents per scenario.
-Our scene encoder processes the 128 closest map polylines and up to 48 trajectories of surrounding agents per modeled agent.
+We configure our marginal decoder to forecast marginal trajectory distributions of 8 agents and our joint decoder to forecast joint distributions for 2 agents per scenario.
+For each agent, our model predicts 6 trajectories and the corresponding confidence scores.
+Following Zhang et al. \cite{zhang2024real}, our scene encoder processes the 128 closest map polylines and up to 48 trajetories of surrounding agents per modeled agent.
 We include an IDCT transform in our model that reconstructs 80 location parameters (for $x$- and $y$-coordinates) from 16 predicted DCT coefficients.
+Overall, our model has 24\,M parameters.
+As post-processing, we follow \citet{konev2022mpa} and reduce the confidence scores of redundant trajectories.
+We adapt this mechanism to joint trajectory sets by suppressing confidence scores only if a nearby trajectory belongs to a joint trajectory set with a higher accumulated confidence score (see $c$ in \Cref{eq:confidence}).
+We determine the thresholds for each agent type using the training split (vehicles: 1.5\,m, pedestrians: 1.2\,m, cyclists: 1.2\,m).

-We build a sparse mixture of experts model (SMoE) \citep{fedus2022review} of 3 variations of our model (cf. \Cref{subsection:expert_configs}).
-All expert models are trained independently (cf. \Cref{subsubsection:training_details}).
-At inference, we use a rule-based router that selects one model based on the agent type and perform non-maximum suppression on joint trajectory forecasts (cf. \Cref{section:post-processing}).
+Additionally, we build a sparse mixture of experts (SMoE) model \citep{jacobs1991adaptive, fedus2022review} of 3 variations of our model.
+All expert models are trained independently.
+At inference, we use a rule-based router that selects one model based on the agent type.
+Our RetroMotion (SMoE hybrid) configuration in \Cref{table:interactive_forecasting} is motivated by the observation that models with more anchors and static anchor initialization (like BeTopNet) perform better for cyclists.
+Thus, we build a SMoE model that uses RetroMotion-based experts for vehicles and pedestrians, along with a reproduced BeTopNet for cyclists.